davidkendallcasey/personalwebsite/replit.md

 - Available on all pages via dynamic search bar
 - Automatically discovers new pages from the index
 - Real-time search with highlighted results
+- **Direct quote linking**: Click a search result and jump straight to that specific quote on the page
+- Smooth scroll animation and visual highlight when landing on a quote
 - Keyboard shortcuts: "/" to search, "Escape" to close
+- Auto-generated IDs for all quotes (no manual work needed)

 ### Text-to-Speech
 - Prioritizes British/UK English male voices